noahbenson/vss2024/index.md

 and lecture recordings will be made public.

 Neurodesk is an open source platform that includes many standard neuroscience software tools and provides them via a browser-based interface.
-Users can a command-line, a [Jupyter](https://jupyter.org/) interface, or a graphical desktop, without needing to install anything but a modern web-browser.
+Users can opt for a command-line interface, a [Jupyter](https://jupyter.org/) interface, or a graphical desktop, without needing to install anything but a modern web-browser.
 Because the Neurodesk server runs in either a [Docker](https://docker.org/) or [Singularity](https://sylabs.io/singularity/) container, installation is